codeclimate/codeclimate-rubocop/config/contents/layout/multiline_method_call_indentation.md

-This cop checks the indentation of the method name part in method calls that span more than one line.
+Checks the indentation of the method name part in method calls that span more than one line.

 ### Example: EnforcedStyle: aligned (default)